Car Types

 A special note about "toy" rollingstock...

 It's YOUR railroad, so don't listen to the snobs or investors.
 While an accurate and finely crafted piece of rollingstock is a joy to own, as an Operations oriented model Railroader, justifiable toy rollingstock that merely infers the real thing is often perfectly acceptable.
-What IS important is that the rollingstock (even the finely crafted rollingstock) function reliably, and this might entail a full maintenance overhaul, or even an upgrade of parts.
+What IS important is that every piece of rollingstock always functions reliably, and this implies regular maintenance [EXAMPLE], and sometimes even an upgrade with new technology parts.

 Locomotives